claytonketner/CSCI200_FactorySim/Data-Classes.md

 ### GUILane
       Contains data and methods for drawing and animating a lane

-* Constructor: GUILane(Lane lane, double x, double y)
+* Constructor: GUILane(ComboLane lane, boolean isForParts, int laneLength, double x, double y)

 * Member data:
-      * public Lane lane - used to access lane data
+      * public ComboLane lane - used to access combolane data
-      * public GUIEntity guiEntity - used to access movement data
+      * public Movement movement - used to access movement data
+      * boolean isForParts - true if we are doing some animation about parts
+      * private ArrayList<GUIPallet> pallets - pallets in the conveyor
+      * private ArrayList<GUIPart> topParts, bottomParts - parts on the top and on the bottom of the lane
+      * private int laneLength - lane length
+      * private ArrayList<GUILaneSegment> guiLaneSegments - arraylist of gui lane segments
+      * private final int conveyorEndPadding = 30 - final value
 * Methods:
+      * void draw(Graphics2D g, long currentTime) - draws the GUILane
-      * void tick(long currentTime) - calculates movement
+      * void checkMotion(long currentTime) - if lane is on, unpause it, if lane if off, pause it
+      * void addPallet() - add pallet to the pallets
+      * void addPallet(GUIPallet pallet) - overwrite of the above the function
+      * void GUIPallet removeEndPallet() - remove the end pallet and move everything down one space
-      * void draw(Graphics g, long elapsedMillis) - calls tick(), draws the part
+      * void GUIKit removeEndPalletKit() - remove kit from the end pallet
+      * boolean hasEmptyPalletAtEnd(long currentTime) - return true if last pallet is empty
+      * boolean hasFullPalletAtEnd(long currentTime) - return true if last pallet is full
+      * boolean containsPallets() - return true if pallets in on the lane
+      * Point2D.Double getLocationOfEndPallet(long currentTime) - return the location of the end pallet
+      * int getLaneLength() - return lane length

 ***